In this post, I’m going to share 50 practical tips on how you can improve your mixes.

 49. Read & Watch

-There are a tonne of good books out there that can help you with your mixing, I’ve listed a few below:
+Apart from our mixing articles, there is a ton of good books out there that can help you with your mixing, I’ve listed a few below:

 - Mixing Secrets for the Small Studio